 Students will learn how the concepts and applications of TQM are helping millions of businesses throughout the world in achieving their goals of meeting and exceeding customer requirements.
-Emphasis will be on studying how companies to become world-class are applying Dr. Deming's philosophy along with the latest TQM methodologies such as Continuous Process Improvement (CPI), Six-Sigma and Lean Thinking.
+Emphasis will be on studying how Dr. Deming's philosophy along with the latest TQM methodologies such as Continuous Process Improvement (CPI), Six-Sigma and Lean Thinking are being applied by companies to become world-class.
 Students will be challenged to find opportunities to apply the concepts to local business environment.
 (Pre-Req.: OPM 511)